 The Land of Dreams, that mystical realm, where the oddest of visions appear, come wander through scenes of a joyful peace, or stampeded through nightmares of fear.
 Dare we open those secret doors, down dusty paths of mind, in long-forgotten corners, what memories we’ll find.
 Who rules over the Kingdom of Night, where all is not what it seems?
 ‘Tis I, the Weaver of Tales, for I am the Dreamer of Dreams! ― Brian Jacques, The Rogue Crew

 Most people don’t remember all of their dreams.
-However, if we have a nightmare and we wake up, then we can recount the details.
+However, if we have a nightmare and wake up, we can recount the details.
 If we wake up shortly after dreaming, then even if the dream isn’t unpleasant or significant, we may still remember them.
 This is why expanding our awareness is so important.
 It helps us to be aware of more of our dreams.

 All you have to do is remember your dreams in the first place and write it down.